srimanthtenneti/Autoencoders/README.md

-## Table of Contents

-1. Linear Autoencoders

 ## Autoencoders
 These are very useful models that consist of an encocder and a decoder block.
 The main applications of autoencoders are image compression and decompression, image de-noising, etc.

+## Table of Contents

+1. Linear Autoencoders

+## 1. Linear Autoencoders

 ## Model Architecture